- Oops!Something went wrong.Please try again later.

-Craig Arnold is the CEO of Eaton Corporation plc (NYSE:ETN).
+The CEO of Eaton Corporation plc (NYSE:ETN) is Craig Arnold.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
 Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Craig Arnold's Compensation Compare With Similar Sized Companies?

-At the time of writing, our data says that Eaton Corporation plc has a market cap of US$33b, and reported total annual CEO compensation of US$15m for the year to December 2018.
-While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$1.2m.
-We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
-We looked at a group of companies with market capitalizations over US$8.0b and the median CEO total compensation was US$11m.
+Our data indicates that Eaton Corporation plc is worth US$34b, and total annual CEO compensation was reported as US$20m for the year to December 2019.
+We note that's an increase of 36% above last year.
+While we always look at total compensation first, we note that the salary component is less, at US$1.3m.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
+We took a group of companies with market capitalizations over US$8.0b, and calculated the median CEO total compensation to be US$12m.
 (We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

 Is Eaton Corporation plc Growing?

-Over the last three years Eaton Corporation plc has grown its earnings per share (EPS) by an average of 8.9% per year (using a line of best fit).
-Its revenue is up 2.6% over last year.
+On average over the last three years, Eaton Corporation plc has seen earnings per share (EPS) move in a favourable direction by 2.7% each year (using a line of best fit).
+Its revenue is down 1.0% over last year.

 Has Eaton Corporation plc Been A Good Investment?

 We examined the amount Eaton Corporation plc pays its CEO, and compared it to the amount paid by other large companies.
-As discussed above, we discovered that the company pays more than the median of that group.
+Our data suggests that it pays above the median CEO pay within that group.